 || Heroes ||

-At least 60 German internationals, and some foreign ones as well.
+At least 60 German internationals, and many foreign ones as well.

 Obviously, the list has to start with the famous trio from the 1970s,